conorwhanson/coding_reference/Neural_Networks/NN.md

 **Leaky ReLU function** is an alternative to ReLU where the negative inputs are transformed into small negative values.

 **Loss** is a metric used to represent the model's ability to predict a single data point.
 Lower = better.

+**Evaluation metric** measures how well or porrly the model characterizes data after each iteration.